-- Plotting libraries. - Matplotlib is the de facto library for generating all kinds of plots and many other plotting engines (including seaborn) are built on top of it - seaborn is a extremely helpful package for statistical data visualization.
-Works very well with Pandas DataFrame. import matplotlib.pyplot as plt
+- Matplotlib is the de facto library for generating all kinds of plots and many other plotting engines (including seaborn) are built on top of it - seaborn is a extremely helpful package for statistical data visualization.

-'''

-Plot two variables x and y with 'x' as markers and solid lines.

-plt.plot(x, y, "x-")

-Use circles as markers and dashed lines instead.
+Works very well with Pandas DataFrame. import matplotlib.pyplot as plt # Plot two variables x and v with 'x' as markers and solid lines. plt.plot(x, y, "x-") # Use circles as markers and dashed lines instead. plt.plot(x, v, "o--") import seaborn as sns # Plot the distribution of x. sns.histplot(x) # Scatter plot using columns from DataFrame sns.scatterplot(x="Melting point". v="Modulus". data=materials)

-plt.plot(x, y, "o--")

-'''

-'''

-import seaborn as sns

-'''

-'''

-Plot the distribution of x.

-sns.distplot(x)

-Scatter plot using columns from DataFrame

-sns.scatterplot(x="Melting point", y="Modulus", data=materials)

-'''